 The stories of the birth of Jesus, like the stories of the birth of Buddha, are woven with strands of the myth and miracles.
 Preceded by dreams and visions, accompanied by choruses of angels and showers of perfumed blossoms cascading from the sky, both of these special beings brought into the world teachings which stressed the primary role of love and compassion in our lives.

 And yet, here we are, about 6% of the earth's people, living in the richest nation on earth, chewing up about 50% of the earth's resources and spitting out about 50% of it's pollution and garbage each day.
+Every day that we spend our time doing "business as usual," the possibility that we are heading toward a climatic armageddon increases.
 At Christmas time, the irony of piles of new toys laying in the midst of piles of torn wrapping paper as a celebration of the birth of Jesus never escapes me.
-But, of course, each moment of each day of life here in America embraces the Grand Paradox.
-(I shouldn't pick on Christmas too much, I suppose.
-There's lots of caring and good cheer among family and friends, for sure.)

 The bottom line?

-Love is central to both the Teachings of Jesus and of Buddha.
+Love is central to both the Teachings of Jesus and of the Buddha.
 Jesus proclaimed Love as the basic "Commandment".
-Buddha said it's power to heal was the only Eternal Law.
-It seems it's just like the Beatles sang, "Love is all you really need."
+Buddha said Love's power to heal was the only Eternal Law.
+It's just like the Beatles sang, "Love is all you really need."
 Love connects us to one another and to the One which is Love.
-It is, after all, as simple as that.
+It is as simple as that.

-As I sit here with sunlight spraying diamonds in the snow outside the window, I pray that Keaton will Know that she, too, is the Christ Child, Saraswati, Kwan Yin, the Buddha.
-I pray that she will Know that she emerges from Love, that she is Love.
-I pray that, as I stumble ahead failing more often than not, I can be one small piece of that Knowing.
+As I sit here with sunlight spraying diamonds in the snow outside the window, I pray that Keaton will know that she, too, is the Christ Child, Saraswati, Kwan Yin, the Buddha.
+I pray that she will know True Love, know that she emerges from Boundless Love, and that in her essence she is Boundless Love.
+Lastly, I pray that I can be one small piece of that Knowing.